retro16/acsi2stm/README.md

  * The SD card had 2 GND pins.
 I don't know if they have to be both grounded, maybe one wire is enough.
  * Multiple SD cards could be added by using unused pins as supplementary chip select.
+ * You should put a decoupling capacitor of about 100nF between VDD and VSS, as close as possible from the SD card.

 Using on a "Black pill" STM32 board